Welcome to the Events page

 Please put me on the waiting list if no space

-Organizer: Richard Avery, membership@friendsofbmga.org.uk; 0117 329 6656
+Organizer: Richard Avery; membership@friendsofbmga.org.uk; o117 329 6656.

-To book online use the following link:
+To book a place online use the panel below:

 Number of tickets